-The Oursan Ridge Conservation Bank (ORCB) encompasses 430 acres of pristine watershed lands owned by East Bay Municipal Utility District located approximately 3 miles southeast of Pinole, Calif.
-EBMUD is the Bank Sponsor and the entity operating the Oursan Ridge Conservation Bank.
+The Oursan Ridge Conservation Bank (ORCB) encompasses 430 acres of pristine watershed lands owned by East Bay Municipal Utility District located approximately 3 miles southeast of Pinole, CA. EBMUD is the Bank Sponsor and the entity operating the Oursan Ridge Conservation Bank.

 ORCB was approved by the California Department of Fish and Wildlife and the U.S. Fish and Wildlife Service in January 2017 to offer habitat credits for the California red-legged frog (Rana aurora draytonii) and the Alameda whipsnake (Masticophis lateralis euryxanthus).